 For You and Your Family:

 Start with a minimum of SPF 30.
 This is the recommendation of the American Academy of Dermatology – check out their sunscreen FAQ page here.
-Quantum Director of Offshore One Design and pro racer Scott Nixon likes “anything that is SPF 50 and made for babies; it won’t sting your eyes when you’re sailing and start sweating!”
+Quantum expert and pro racer Scott Nixon likes “anything that is SPF 50 and made for babies; it won’t sting your eyes when you’re sailing and start sweating!”
+Sunscreens with zinc are also a great option especially for the nose when spending long days on the water.

 Lip service.
 Sunscreen on your lips comes off the easiest, especially if you’re drinking as much water as you should be.
 Find a good lip balm with SPF, buy multiples (because you will lose at least one), put them in easy to get to places and reapply often.